Kids\Families

 Ask children questions to spark discussion.
 I’m wondering what’s going on in this picture.
 What do you think?
 What do you see that makes you say that?
 What more do you see?
 What do you think might happen next in this picture?
 Why?
 With abstract works of art, invite them to name the feeling that the artwork evokes.

-Participate in one of our family programs, such as Free Second Friday (hands-on art-making for all ages, inspired by works on view) or Free Community Day.
+Participate in one of our family programs, such as Free Second Friday (hands-on art-making for all ages, inspired by works on view).

 Feel free to step outside for a break and come back in as many times as you like.
 The atrium next to the museum is available for snack breaks.